Hermann Paasche: Politics

 market-consumerist policy.
 Since 1898, he was a member of the Central Board of the National Liberal Party, from 1903 to 1909 and from 1912 to 1918 Vice-President of the Reichstag.
 Paasche was very combative, as a liberal: in 1908, during the Daily Telegraph affair, he attacked the emperor, and temporarily lost the support of the party and was not reintroduced into the Prussian State Parliament.
 During the First World War, he spoke out against the unrestricted submarine warfare and supported a peace agreement.
 From 1921 to 1924 he was Reichstag Member for the German People's Party.
 Paasche died in 1925 in Detroit, Michigan, United States.

+In a speech in front of the Reichstag in 1904, Paasche, justifying German atrocities against the Herero people, described them as "laboring animals" who could be disposed of at will.

 Hans Paasche

 His son, Hans Paasche, was an officer in the Kolonialtruppe, which he left in 1909 to the youth movement.

 Hans was a radical reformer, pacifist and conservationist.
 A high treason process ended in 1918 with his admission into a mental health institution.
 He was released at the end of 1918, and continued as a radical journalist.
 In 1920, he was shot as an alleged communist conspirator.